 Below you’ll find video tutorials about how to cut different woodworking joints.
 Keep checking back for more joinery videos:

-HOW TO CUT DOVETAIL JOINTS:
+HOW TO CUT DOVETAIL JOINTS (TAILS FIRST):

 This following video playlist shares the dovetailing techniques taught to me by Roy Underhill (Woodwright’s Shop) and Bill Anderson during a 5 day traditional woodworking class.
 I have tried to teach every amazing detail that Roy and Bill taught me: